dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular1-app-to-angular2-part-1.md

 * Consider componetizing more global SCSS, breaking files like `_layout.scss` up into respective `*.component.scss` files and utilizing selectors like `:host` and `:host-context()`.

-Keep an eye out for more refactoring suggestions in subsequent lessons.
+Keep an eye out for more refactoring suggestions in the next lessons.

 ## Conclusion

-We now have basic architecture for our ng2-dinos app!
+We now have the basic architecture for our ng2-dinos app!
 We've successfully migrated global styles, custom off-canvas navigation, header, and footer.
 We've covered Angular 2 setup, components, child-to-parent component communicaton, binding syntax, and even touched on observables.
 If we run `ng lint`, our app should be free of linter errors.

 In the next parts of the tutorial, we'll enable navigation by creating page components and implementing routing.
 Then we'll call the API and use HTTP and observables to get and display dinosaur data and detail subpages, create type models, learn about filtering, implement error handling, and show loading states.
 We'll even address authentication.